 The Madison Area Technical College ADA Committee will be hosting Disability Awareness Week.
 The focus of this week is about creating an awareness and acceptance of people with disabilities by increasing understanding of the diversity of this community.

 Activities take place at the Madison College Truax Campus, 1701 Wright Street, Madison, WI 53704 unless otherwise noted.
 No registration is required to attend any of the sessions.

-12:00 - 1:00 pm UW-Whitewater Men’s Wheelchair Basketball
+12:30 - 1:30 UW-Whitewater Men’s Wheelchair Basketball

-During this simulated experience of hearing voices, participants undertake a series of tasks including social interaction in the community, a psychiatric interview, cognitive testing, and activities.
-This is followed by a debriefing and discussion period.
+During this simulated experience of hearing voices, participants undertake a series of tasks including social interaction in the community, a psychiatric interview, cognitive testing and an activities followed by a debriefing and discussion period.